AOfstein/How-to-Play-Azul/README.md

 > Example
 > Non-Example

-### Example Turn
-1. You pick 2 blue tiles from a factory display.
-2. You place them in the third pattern line.
-3. The next player picks tiles.
-4. At the end of the round, you move the completed row’s rightmost tile to the wall and score points.

 ## Strategies for Winning
 - **Plan ahead:** Choose tiles that help you in future rounds.
 - **Control the center:** Force opponents to take penalties.